WarriorKingBob/Fallout_BrightNights/README.md

 **Creator of Fallout_CDDA_BrightNights mod is Tefnut.
 Creator of Fallout_Mod_Expansion_jm is Tefnut and Jolmar7**

 The fusion mainly combines all content of the two mods together, with some bugfixes, lore changes, rebalances, and updates by me.

 There are also some items that are deleted.
 These are listed in the changes below.

+*Be advised that ths mod is only compatible with the lastest version of Cataclysm: Bright Nights.
+Cataclysm: Dark Days Ahead is not supported.*

 ## Changelog: